MicrosoftDocs/mixed-reality/mixed-reality-docs/using-the-hololens-emulator.md

 * **GreatRoom.xef** - A large open space great room with living room, dining table, and kitchen.
 * **LivingRoom.xef** - A living room with a fireplace, sofa, armchairs, and a coffee table with a vase.

-You can also record your own rooms to use in the emulator using the Simulation page of the [Windows Device Portal](using-the-windows-device-portal.md) on your HoloLens (1st Gen).
+You can also record your own rooms to use in the emulator using the Simulation page of the [Windows Device Portal](using-the-windows-device-portal.md) on your HoloLens (1st gen).

 In the emulator, you will only see holograms that you render.
 But you will not see the simulated room behind the holograms.
 This is in contrast to the actual HoloLens where you see both blended together.
 If you want to see the simulated room in the HoloLens Emulator, you will need to update your application to render the spatial mapping mesh in the scene.